-'Please note that for any schools who have children who attend their school and do not live in Cornwall, they need to refer to the County that the child lives in.
-Contact details for other southwest local authorities are on the South West Child Protection Procedures website.'
+Please note that, for any schools who have children who attend their school and do not live in Cornwall, then they need to refer to the County in which the child lives in.
+Contact details for other southwest local authorities are on the South West Child Protection Procedures website.